VladX09/mind-mapper/README.md

 Each **style** consists of:
 - Predicate: defines if style should be applied to the node
 - Attributes: list of GraphViz node attributes to be applied
-- Order: if several styles should be applied to one node, defines an order of application
+- Order: if several styles should be applied to one node, defines an order of application (default is 0)

 Example:
 ```yaml